interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/index.rst

 You can think of the space as having event producers and consumers.
-Event producers, things like push buttons, keyboards, and pressure, and proximity sensors, can tell something about the space’s occupants, and what they are doing.
-Event consumers are things which can then respond to those event and could do anything from putting something on a video screen, moving a physical arm, or turning on a light.
+Event producers, things like push buttons, keyboards, and pressure, and proximity sensors, can tell something about the space’s occupants and what they are doing.
+Event consumers then respond to those event and could do anything from putting something on a video screen, moving a physical arm, or turning on a light.